aerospike-community/aerospike-time-series-client/README.md

 ### Data Points per block

 As per the *Implementation* section, the number of data points per time series object is capped.
 The default limit is 1000, but this can be changed via the ```maxBlockEntryCount``` constructor argument above.
 Note that this can be changed dynamically i.e. a new limit can be made use of simply by creating a new `TimeSeriesClient` object.
 This will not change the sizes of any blocks written previously, it will simply put in place a new upper limit.
+You can have different limits for different series by instantiating TimeSeriesClient objects concurrently.

 ### Read / Write policies